opentofu/opentofu/rfc/20240524-OpenTofu-RFC-Process.md

 * https://github.com/openshift/enhancements

 These popular and well tested solutions all follow a similar format:
-1. Single file to track an RFC comitted to the repo
+1. Single file to track an RFC committed to the repo
 2. Markdown format used in most cases
 3. Public Github Pull Request serves as a dynamic avenue for discussions and threads therein
 4. Easily proposed feedback in the form of `suggestions` and pull requests